AlexChaplygin/aem-training/README.md

 # aem-training
-First training project in AEM class/ Without refactoring.
+First training project in AEM class
+# Without refactoring.
 Just helps to recollect some issues